Rani Mukerji: Artistry and screen persona

 Writing about her acting skills, Forbes India noted that she "went on to master her skills to such an extent that she could easily absorb the nuances of the characters she played and effortlessly become that person on screen."
 Mukerji's directors Pradeep Sarkar and Reema Kagti have taken note of how much Mukerji prepares for her roles, with Kagti adding, "She gets obsessive about the role and wants to know everything about her character.
 What's her character's back-story, what is going on in her head at a specific point".
 Mukerji described her approach to acting in 2012:

 A month before I start shooting, I sit with my director, try to understand how he has visualised the character on the screen and take notes.
 Then I start working on the most basic thing – the look.
 It's very important that the physical appearance of the character gets decided because if I look the character, it makes it all the more believable.
 Once that is achieved, I go into the finer nuances of what the girl is like, her background.
 And then from there [...]
 I have to get the accent right.

-Mukerji actively avoids typecasting, and has been credited in the media for her versatility.
-Manjula Negi of Hindustan Times said that she balances between high-profile blockbusters and small-scale films.
-Namrata Joshi of Outlook adds that she is unafraid to take risks and portray roles that "none of her contemporaries have been able to do".
-Mukerji has played several roles that were considered to be a departure from traditional portrayals of women in mainstream Indian cinema at that time; in Hum Tum she played a widow who engages in pre-marital sex, in Kabhi Alvida Naa Kehna she is involved in an extra-marital affair with a married man, and in Bichhoo and No One Killed Jessica she smokes, drinks and mouths expletives.
 The media cites her as an "unconventional beauty" – her husky voice, eyes and smile being her distinctive features.
-Baradwaj Rangan believes that Mukerji's unusual "sandpaper-scratchy, I'm-recovering-from-a-bad-cold" voice sets her apart from her contemporaries.
-Gautam Chintamani called Mukerji "effortlessly talented", and Filmfare termed her "earthy, effervescent and emotional".
-It added that her screen presence has "no parallel".
+Baradwaj Rangan believes that Mukerji's "sandpaper-scratchy, I'm-recovering-from-a-bad-cold" voice sets her apart from her contemporaries. and Filmfare described her screen presence as "earthy, effervescent and emotional".

 Mukerji is noted for maintaining her career post-marriage and motherhood.
-Shraddha Jahagirdar-Saxena discussed her status: "Mukerji has achieved a certain standing in the industry.
-She is the embodiment of the modern, independent woman who has made it on her own steam and on her own terms."
 When Mukerji made her screen comeback with Hichki, Nayandeep Rakshit complimented her for managing to stay relevant.
 The commercial success of Hichki and Mardaani 2, both released after her marriage, led Filmfare to credit Mukerji for breaking "the stereotype that actresses have battled for generations that post marriage and kids, an actress' career gets over in Bollywood".